Gymnasium (school): Albania

 In Albania, a gymnasium (Gjimnaz) education takes three years following a compulsory nine-year elementary education and ending with a final aptitude test called Matura Shtetërore.
 The final test is standardized at the state level and serves as an entrance qualification for universities.

 These can be either public (state-run, tuition-free) or private (fee-paying).
 The subjects taught are mathematics, Albanian language, one to three foreign languages, history, geography, computer science, the natural sciences (biology, chemistry, physics), history of art, music, philosophy, logic, physical education, and the social sciences (sociology, ethics, psychology, politics and economy).

-The gymnasium is generally viewed as a destination for the best-performing students and as the type of school that serves primarily to prepare students for university, while other students go to technical/vocational schools.
-Therefore, gymnasiums often base their admittance criteria on an entrance exam, elementary school grades, or some combination of the two.
+The gymnasium is generally viewed as a destination for the best-performing students and as the type of school that serves primarily to prepare students for university.
+While in European countries a gymnasium tend to be the highest level of high school, in Albania a gymnasium is used to describe high school as a general category.
+Three quarters of Albanian high school students attend a gymnasium, while just a quarter attend vocational schools.